mlai-bonn/SeminarDeepLearning/s06_ModelSelection.md

 ##### Remark
 This is very similar to learning a finite hypothesis class, but here, the predictors $h_i$ are the output of different learning algorithms (or the same algorithm with different parameters).

-If $|\mathcal{H}|$ is not to large, this theorem implies, that validation sets can be used to approximate the true error.
+If $\vert\mathcal{H}\vert$ is not to large, this theorem implies, that validation sets can be used to approximate the true error.
 Otherwise, we risk overfitting.

 ### § 2.2 Model-Selection curve
 The model selection curve is a plot of the training and validation error against the complexity of a model